This Roasted Moroccan Carrot Salad is a fantastic vegan salad packed full of spices- and hearty and satisfying enough to feed a crowd.

 Salads are what I turn to, but not the bland iceberg lettuce, tomato and cucumber salads I grew up eating.
-I want salads that are interesting, flavourful and satisfying enough that they become a meal in and of themselves.
+I want salads that are interesting, flavorful and satisfying enough that they become a healthy meal in and of themselves.

 I love the spices in this salad - sweet smoked Spanish paprika (my favourite is La Dalia Sweet Smoked Paprika, cinnamon and cumin.

 If you've never had pomegranate molasses before, and are a fan of zingy sharp flavours, like me, then you need to get your hands on a bottle (I recommend the Cortas brand), or make your own, which is amazingly simple to do (see this lovely recipe from The Little Loaf).

-- 12 small carrots, peeled and quartered
+- 12 small carrots peeled and quartered

-- 1 red onion, peeled and chopped into eighths
+- 1 red onion peeled and chopped into eighths

-- ½ unwaxed lemon, quartered
+- ½ unwaxed lemon quartered

 - 2 tsp smoked sweet paprika

 - 1 tsp ground cumin